-Body language and unspoken attraction are some of the most fun parts at the start of a relationship.
+Body language and unspoken attraction are exciting at the start of a relationship.
 But as you can probably imagine, those traits do not make for a healthy, lifelong partnership.
 One of the main reasons couples divorce is because they lost the ability or never had the skills to communicate with one another.
 Poor listening skills lead to the breakdown in communication in a marriage.
-Below, how to be a more effective and life-giving listener.
+"Active listening is, if practiced and mastered, the best gift you can give your partner," notes Irene Hansen Savarese, LMFT.
+Here's how to be a more effective and giving listener.